ayomawdb/kbase.ayoma.me/docs/languages.md

 **Challenges**

 - <https://www.hackingnote.com/en/python-challenge-solutions/level-5>

+**Tools**

+- ZipApps - similar to JAR
+- pipX - pip with virtual env
+- Shiv - Modified ZipApp to work with C extensions
+- Packaging: The bible of packaging python apps in docker

 **Attack Vectors**
 - Exploiting Imports - It is possible to create a `.py` file named with the name of the import.
 This will load the local file (same dir as the file importing the library) instead of the actual library.